mlroger5/prism-lab/content/authors/maddie/_index.md

 ---
 # Display name
-title: Olivia Teasdale
+title: Maddie Wootan

 # Full name (for SEO)
-first_name: Olivia
+first_name: Maddie
-last_name: Teasdale
+last_name: Wootan

 # Username (this should match the folder name)
 authors:
-  - olivia
+  - maddie

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Research Assistant
+role: Undergraduate Research Assistant

 # Organizations/Affiliations
 organizations: